 Tipitina’s (501 Napoleon Ave, New Orleans)

 This New Orleans nightclub is built in a rustic warehouse and has a cute backstory.
 In 1977 a group of fans decided to find a place for Professor Longhair to perform during his final years.
-The name "Tipitina" is in honor of one of his most enigmatic recordings.
-The club has a capacity of 1,000 and features local musicians who later rose to fame.
+The name “Tipitina” is in honor of one of his most enigmatic recordings.
+The club has a capacity of 1,000 people and hosts local musicians who later became famous.

 Maple Leaf Bar (8316 Oak St, New Orleans)

 Uptown music meets in New Orleans thanks to this Club.
-It only allows local musicians to perform and that translates into good fresh funk and jazz shows. there is karaoke 7 days a week and it is an informal club, ideal for a relaxing evening.
+It only allows local musicians to perform and this results in good fresh funk and jazz shows. there is karaoke 7 days a week and it is an informal club, ideal for a relaxing evening.

 The Spotted Cat Music Club (623 Frenchmen St, New Orleans)